QiaoJiang123/data_acquisition/FINRA_broker/README.md

 ## Raw PDF files

-The raw pdf files are in the Requester Pays s3 bucket:
+The raw pdf files are in the Requester Pays s3 bucket: s3://datahubforall/broker/broker.zip

+## Brokers' Information Files

 The information are extracted and contained in the following files: